LaserQueue/LaserQueue/API.md

 ```

 ### Rickroll everyone.
 The title says it all.
-Dependent upon config.easter_eggs
+Dependent upon `config.easter_eggs`.
 ```
 {
 	"action":"rickroll"